txstate-etc/featured-search-results/src/lib/ui-components/responsive-table/README.md

   - `longestKey` is the character length of the longest key name.
 Useful for reserving inline label space.
   - `isBottomProp(key, record?)` is a convenience function useful for conditionally formatting the bottom border of a record's last row if it spans multiple rows.
-  - `isAlternate(i)` is a convenience function for determining even indexes of records.
+  - `isAlternate({indexOfRecord})` is a convenience function for determining even indexes of records.
 Useful for applying alternating stylings - by record - with records that span multiple rows.
   - `dataPresent(record[key])` is a convenience function for determining if there's actually anything to display.
 Empty arrays, objects, and undefined properties return false.